geudde/attic-chest/pages/03.season-2/05.meeting-17/05.song/docs.md

 Proud Man! — Thou are heir but to trouble and sorrow,
 &emsp;Since thy breath thus depends on the wind & the tide;
-This moment’s thy own but whose is Tomorrow,
+This moment’s thy own but whose is tomorrow,
 &emsp;The Being who made thee, alone can decide.